Mike Sotak, PE, D.WRE

 Ethan Miller, PE

 Ethan received his BS in Civil Engineering in 2015 from the University of Nebraska-Lincoln.
 Before joining the FYRA team, Ethan gained extensive experience analyzing and designing structural components of telecommunication towers.
-Ethan joined the FYRA team in August of 2015 and has experience working on water resources projects related to levee certification, dam design and rehabilitation, watershed development, hydrologic and hydraulic investigations and design, stormwater modeling, and wetland delineation.
+Ethan joined the FYRA team in August of 2015 and has 2 years of experience working on water resources projects related to levee certification, dam design and rehabilitation, watershed development, hydrologic and hydraulic investigations and design, stormwater modeling, and wetland delineation.

 Connor Kelley, EI